solidify/jira-azuredevops-migrator/docs/config.md

 |(default)|Simply copies soure to target|

 ## Sprint Character Replace Rule properties
-Name-value pairs of characters to replace in the area/iteration paths of the AzDO/TFS work items, and their target characters.
+Name-value pairs of characters to replace in the area/iteration paths of the AzDO/TFS work items.

+Some special characters are unsupported in the AzDO sprint paths.
+The *sprint-char-replace-map* property gives you an option to replace those characters in any pattern you want.
+If the *sprint-char-replace-map* property is left empty, all special characters will be replaced with an empty string.

 |Name|Required|Type|Description|
 |---|---|---|---|